Valle de Bravo with Kids: A 5 Day Itinerary

 The real Valle de Bravo Artisan Market is in a two-story square building with shops on both floors.
 The usual touristy trinkets are found here, but there are also some very nice souvenirs to be found here; quality stuff you’d never find on the street.

-Every year, millions of migrating monarch butterflies congregate within a small area in Mexico, one of which happens to be the Santuario de Piedra Herrada (Piedra Herrada Butterfly Sanctuary), which is very close to Valle de Bravo.
+Every year, millions of migrating monarch butterflies congregate in a few small areas in Mexico, including Santuario de Piedra Herrada (Piedra Herrada Butterfly Sanctuary), which is very close to Valle de Bravo.

 How to Get to Piedra Herrada Butterfly Sanctuary